Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## Unicast and multicast technology

-LoRaWAN technology supports unicast for uplink and downlink communications, but also multicast for downlink data: a packet send over LoRaWAN radio link can be received by several devices.
-It can be useful, for example, in case of large binary transfer like firmware upgrade over the air.
+LoRaWAN technology supports unicast downlinks, but also multicast: a packet send over LoRaWAN radio link can be received by several devices.
+It is useful to address many end-devices with same content, either a large binary file (firmware upgrade), or same command (e.g: lighting control).
 As IPv6 is also a multicast technology this feature MAY be used to address a group of devices.

+_Note 1_: IPv6 multicast addresses must be defined as per [RFC4291].
+LoRaWAN
+multicast group definition in a network server and the relation between those groups and IPv6 groupID are out of scope of this document.

+_Note 2_: LoRa Alliance defined  {{lora-alliance-remote-multicast-set}} as RECOMMENDED way to setup multicast groups on devices and create a synchronized reception window.

 # SCHC-over-LoRaWAN